-Named from the phrase "the tall poppy gets cut down," an aphorism used in much of The Commonwealth Of Nations to describe resentment of those whose accomplishments elevate them in prominence above their erstwhile peers, Tall Poppy Syndrome is in play when a character or characters act to achieve parity with another character who is presented or perceived as somehow "better" not by improving themselves but by bringing him down to their level.
+Named from the phrase "the tall poppy gets cut down," an aphorism used in much of The Commonwealth of Nations to describe resentment of those whose accomplishments elevate them in prominence above their erstwhile peers, Tall Poppy Syndrome is in play when a character or characters act to achieve parity with another character who is presented or perceived as somehow "better" not by improving themselves but by bringing the other guy down to their level.

 The term comes from a story about Tarquin the Proud, last king of ancient Rome.
 Tarquin was asked what to do with the leading men of an enemy city his soldiers had captured.
 He sliced the heads off the tallest poppies in his garden and so the enemy leaders were put to death by beheading.
 The idea, however, is even older: Herodotus describes Thrasybulus, the tyrant of Miletus, doing the same thing in a grain field as advice to Periander, who had just seized power in Corinth.